KlapkovGV/intelligent-it-help-desk-automation-and-classification/README.md

 - Final category assignment — after both regex and AI processing, each message is labeled with its final category

 Stage 3: LLM Prompt Engineering

+The focus is on prompt enfineering.
+I need to write an effective instruction for an AI model so that the model generates a response that meets the requirements.
+The must accurately determine which category the information that passed through regex as ambiguous belongs to.
+The categories that must be included in the prompt are: Connection, Hardware, Access, Software, User Management, Reporting.